The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 Methodology should never be allowed to displace intelligence.

-as substitutes for thinking.
-In most cases, statistical analysis should
+substitutes for thinking.
+In most cases, statistical analysis should be not

-be not about determining the “best fitting” model according to a single
+about determining the “best fitting” model according to a single numerical

-numerical criterion.
-In any given research there hopefully are
+criterion.
+In any given research there hopefully are underlying substantive

-a secondary type of summary information, but research questions and
+useful only as a secondary type of summary information, but research

 — Tom Snijders